deepjavalibrary/djl/extensions/timeseries/README.md

 Right now, the package provides the `BaseTimeSeriesTranslator` and transform package that allows you to do inference from your pre-trained time series model.

+Now it contains:

+- Translator for preprocess and postprocess data, and also includes the corresponding data transform modules.
+- Components for building and training new probabilistic prediction models.
+- Time series data loading and processing.
+- A M5-forecast dataset.
+- Two pre-trained model.
+- A pre-built trainable model (DeepAR).

 ## Module structure

 ### Forecast